Zaid2724/kubernetes_zero_to_hero/README.md

 But imagine you have:

 500 containers
-Multiple servers
-High traffic
-Application failures
-Multiple environments
-New application releases
+Multiple servers, High traffic, Application failures, Multiple environments, New application releases

 Managing all of this manually becomes difficult.